mikecalvo/mikecalvo.github.io/msse/assignments/3/index.md

   - [Spotify API Reference](https://developer.spotify.com/web-api/search-item/)
 - S3: Search results are displayed as list
 - S4: Search results can be paged through
+- S5: Unit test all search page component methods using Jasmine

 # Search by Song
 - SS1: Search results display each song as artist name, album name and song title